Dance Discourses: Modernism

 The course also offers the opportunity for a trimester study abroad.

-- Develop your creative skills in group and solo choreography
+- Develop your creative and performance skills in a professional setting.

 This is for you if...